-- B4.8 On-site detention / on-site infiltration may not be required for dual occupancy development if the water quality requirements under Figure BE for sites less than 2,500m2 have been satisfied - B4.9 Erosion and sediment measures are provided during the construction phase in accordance with the issued conditions of consent - B4.10 Development that, in the opinion of the Council, has the potential to significantly adversely affect the water quality of the drinking water catchment will be referred to Hunter Water under section 51 of the Hunter Water Act 1991.
+- B4.8 Erosion and sediment measures are provided during the construction phase in accordance with the issued conditions of consent - B4.9 Development that, in the opinion of the Council, has the potential to significantly adversely affect the water quality of the drinking water catchment will be referred to Hunter Water under section 51 of the Hunter Water Act 1991.
 Development or activities which pose unacceptable risks to a drinking water catchment are not likely to be supported by Hunter Water.